Heinrich Schwabe: Life and work

-Schwabe was born in Dessau, Germany.
-At first an apothecary, he turned his attention to astronomy, and in 1826 commenced his observations on sunspots.
+Schwabe obtained his first telescope through a lottery in 1825 and began his observations on sunspots from 30 October 1825.
+In 1826 he obtained a better telescope, a 4.8-in.
+Fraunhofer refractor that was used by Wilhelm Lohrmann to map the Moon.
+From 1829 he was completely involved in scientific work.
 Schwabe was looking for a theoretical planet inside the orbit of Mercury, known as Vulcan.
 Because of the proximity to the Sun, it would have been very difficult to observe such a planet, and Schwabe believed one possibility to detect a new planet might be to see it during its transit in front of the Sun.
 For 17 years, from 1826 to 1843, on every clear day, Schwabe would scan the Sun and record its spots trying to detect any new planet among them.
-He did not find any planet but noticed the regular variation in the number of sunspots and published his findings in a short article entitled "Solar Observations during 1843".
+He kept notes but was not interested in publishing his results.
+His first note was a letter to Heinrich Schumacher which was published in Astronomical Nachrichten (no. 495).
+Although he did not find any planet transiting the solar disc he noticed the regular variation in the number of sunspots and published his findings in a short article entitled "Solar Observations during 1843".
 In it he made the suggestion of a probable ten-year period (i.e. that at every tenth year the number of spots reached a maximum).
 This paper at first attracted little attention, but Rudolf Wolf who was at that time the director of Bern observatory, was impressed so he began regular observations of sunspots.
 Schwabe's observations were afterwards utilized in 1850 by Alexander von Humboldt in the third volume of his Kosmos.
 The periodicity of sunspots is now fully recognized; and to Schwabe is thus due the credit of one of the most important discoveries in astronomy.
+Data from his notes and 8486 drawings has been digitized and analyzed.
+They have helped fill in gaps in the data collected by Rudolf Wolf from 1848.
+Schwabe also made observations of the Great Red Spot of Jupiter and made notes of it in 1831 although these were only noticed and published in 1899.

+Schwabe was involved in founding a natural history society in Dessau where he served as its president.
+He contributed many mineral specimens to the collections of the society.
+In 1838 and 1839 he published his notes on botany in two volumes under the title Flora Anhaltina, describing nearly 2000 plant species.

 In 1857 Schwabe was awarded the Gold Medal of the Royal Astronomical Society.
+The medal was presented by Richard Carrington in Dessau and the honor influenced Schwabe to bequeath his notes to the Royal Astronomical Society which elected him as a member in 1868.